Visual content marketing is the new digital black. In an attention-starved digitally distracted world, images and videos rule.

 - Improve customer service

 Next, consider what your organisation has already done with its existing network.
-Its amazing how much you can learn just by analysing what you previously did, and measuring the outcomes of these activities.
+Its amazing how much you can learn just by analysing what visual content efforts you previously did, and measuring the outcomes of these activities.

 A couple of things to consider here: